sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 ## Using in the client

-When using in the client you _have_ to use the `createModule` and `build` methods to create a module that will be used in the client and be sure that you are exporting the type of the module
+When using in the client, you _have_ to use the `createModule` and `build` methods to create a module that will be used in the client and be sure that you are exporting the type of the module

 _You should only create one client in your application_